kube-burner/kube-burner/docs/reference/configuration.md

 All of the magic that `kube-burner` does is described in its configuration file.
 As previously mentioned, the location of this configuration file is provided by the flag `-c`.
 This flag points to a YAML-formatted file that consists of several sections.

-It is possible to use [go-template](https://pkg.go.dev/text/template) semantics within this configuration file.
-It is also important to note that every environment variable is passed to this template, so we can reference them using the syntax `{{.MY_ENV_VAR}}`.
+## Templating the configuraion file

+[go-template](https://pkg.go.dev/text/template) semantics may be used within the configuration file.
+The input for the templates is taken from a user data file (using the `--user-data` parameter) and/or environment variables.
+Environment variables take precedence over those defined in the file when the same variable is defined in both.

  For example, you could define the `indexers` section of your own configuration file, such as:

 ```yaml
 metricsEndpoints: